Predicting Reddit News Sentiment with Naive Bayes and Other Text Classifiers

 The F1 score fluctuates greater than 15 points between some runs, which could be remedied with a larger dataset.
 Let's see how other algorithms do.

 Other Classification Algorithms in scikit-learn

 As you can see Naive Bayes performed pretty well, so let’s experiment with other classifiers.

 We'll use the same shuffle splitting as before, but now we'll run several types of models in each loop:

 We now have a bunch of accuracy scores, f1 scores, and confusion matrices stored for each model.
 Let's average these together to get average scores across models and folds:

-We've gotten some pretty decent results, but overall it looks like we need more data to be sure which one performs the best.
+We've got some pretty decent results, but overall, we need more data to be sure which one performs the best.

 The difference between Random Forest and Multinomial Naive Bayes is quite clear, but the difference between Multinomial and Bernoulli Naive Bayes isn't.
 To compare these two further, we need more data.

-Let's see if ensembling can make a better difference.
+Let's see if ensembling can make a bigger difference.